ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Specify specific control keys to be used to sign the chain creation tx

-After indicating 2 control keys are needed to sign any subnet tx, CLI ask the user to input the specific control keys to be used for the chain creation tx that will be generated and signed for deploy.
+After indicating 2 control keys are needed to sign any subnet tx, CLI asks the user to input the specific control keys to be used for the chain creation tx that will be generated and signed for deploy.